pruizf/disco/README.md

 ```
 ![rdf-graph](https://sites.google.com/site/ancillaryfiles/files/rdf-graph-example.png "Visualisation of the structured data in a brief author entry")

 We looked for the vocabularies that would translate more accurately the TEI semantics.
-To increase readability and to combine more easily different vocabularies, we uses prefixes to shorten the IRIs to the appropriate term.
-Similarly to the use of the RDFa attribute *@prefix*, we declared all the vocabularies inside the element *listPrefixDef* available in the TEIheader.
+To increase readability and to more easily combine different vocabularies, we used prefixes to shorten the IRIs to the appropriate term.
+In a similar way to our use of the RDFa attribute *@prefix*, we declared all the vocabularies inside element *listPrefixDef*, available in the TEIheader.
 We implemented the following vocabularies:

 * [Dublin Core vocabulary](http://dublincore.org/documents/dcmi-terms/)
 * [FOAF](http://xmlns.com/foaf/spec/)
 * [schema.org](http://schema.org/)

-Furthermore, besides linking to the VIAF and, in a small number of cases, to the [Wikidata](https://www.wikidata.org) datasets for the identification of authors, we added some links to the [esDBpedia](http://es.dbpedia.org/) dataset so as to refer to some metrical concepts that were available in this resource.
+Furthermore, besides linking to the VIAF and, in a small number of cases, to the [Wikidata](https://www.wikidata.org) datasets for the identification of authors, we added some links to the [esDBpedia](http://es.dbpedia.org/) dataset, so as to refer to some metrical concepts that were available in this resource.

 ### Other metadata